ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 While Connection Groups are managed by the transport system, an application can define Connection Contexts to control caching boundaries, as discussed in {{conn-context}}.

-## Transport Services Implementation Concepts
+## Transport System Implementation

+This section defines the key concepts of the Transport System component of the Transport Services Architecture.

-This section defines the set of objects used internally to a system or library to implement the functionality needed to provide a transport service across a network, as required by the abstract interface.
+* Transport System: A component consisting of all objects and protocol instances used internally to a system or library to implement the functionality needed to provide a transport service across a network, as required by the abstract interface.

 * Path: Represents an available set of properties that a local system can use to communicate with a remote system, such as routes, addresses, and physical and virtual network interfaces.